 Schedule a demo and bring in other stakeholders

 Once you have shortlisted vendors based on their proposals, you can schedule a demo with them.
-Demos generally happen over a conference call for cloud-based software.
+Demos generally happen over a conference call or webinars for cloud-based software.
 While for on-premise solutions, the solutions specialists might give a live demo.

 Post the demo, share your notes with the team, and bring in other stakeholders in the process.
 These stakeholders can be the IT team, legal team, procurement team, etc. It is always advisable to intimate other stakeholders early on in the process to avoid any conflicts.